860. Lemonade Change

 Explanation:

-From the fifth customer, we give a $10 bill and a $5 bill.
+From the first 3 customers, we collect three 10 bill and give back a 10 bill and a $5 bill.

 Since all customers got correct change, we output true.